-The keys to a good push up is to make sure you go slow with each push-up, paying attention to the alignment of your elbows by really looking for that 45°, and to keep your body as stiff and straight as you can.
+The keys to a good push-up is to make sure you go slow with each push-up, pay attention to the alignment of your elbows by really looking for that 45°, and to keep your body as stiff and straight as you can.

 - Lay down on the ground with the palms of your hand flat right under your shoulders